railsrumble/railsrumble.github.com/about.markdown

 ### What kind of things do I have to know in order to compete as a contestant?

 Well, a solid grasp of Ruby, Rails, and HTML would be a good start!
 You'll also need to have a basic understanding of Git (for source control) and Linux (for deployment of your application).
-We'll be providing you with a Git repository and a Linux VPS for use in the contest.
+We'll be providing you with a Git repository and a Linode virtual server for use in the contest.

 ### What do I have to do to help judge applications?